Phantom Pain - a Strange Chronic Pain

 More Information About Phantom Pain

 Indeed, what's in a name, phantom which by dictionary definition, is a “figment of the imagination”.
-Although I go into more detail in my recent blog about phantom pain not just about limb pain, what I’d like to provide here is assurance to other sufferers of phantom pain who may run the risk of being told that their phantom pain is none existent and they are making it up.
+What I’d like to provide here is assurance to other sufferers of phantom pain who may run the risk of being told that their phantom pain is none existent and they are making it up.

 Multimodal Approach To Treating Chronic Pain